-Mornings beats The Morning Show for the first time
+Channel Nine’s Mornings has beaten rival The Morning Show across the five city metro market for the first time since it launched.

 Mornings rated 141,000 and Seven’s The Morning Show rated 134,000, according to preliminary ratings from OzTAM.